fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 #### 8.7: Updating the birth year of an author

-Implement mutation *editAuthor*, which can be used to set a birth year for an author.
+Implement mutation <code>editAuthor</code>, which can be used to set a birth year for an author.
 The mutation is used like so:

 ```js
 mutation {